Links on Android Authority may earn us a commission. Learn more.

 - Adjustable for a variety of devices

 - More expensive than most competitors

 Check out our full review to learn more about the Belkin universal vent mount.

 Other products worth considering

-Looking for other recommendations?
-While the Belkin universal vent mount is our top recommendation, keep reading below for other choices worth considering.
+Are you looking for other recommendations?
+While the Belkin universal vent mount is our top recommendation, keep reading below for additional choices worth considering.

 - Aukey magnetic mount: This magnetic mount is carefully designed to stay out of sight, but you can easily adjust the arm when you need your directions front and center.

 - iOttie iTap Magnetic 2 mount: iOttie’s first car phone holder attaches right to your dash with a simple magnet.
 It might block your vision slightly, but the magnet is surprisingly strong.